 National Association for Female Executives (NAFE): Largest businesswomen’s organization in the US.
 Professional association dedicated to the advancement of women in the workplace through education and networking.
 NAFE functions to support women in business and to help them succeed in achieving career goals and financial independence through education, networking and public advocacy.

-National Center for Women & Information Technology (NCWIT): A coalition of over 200 prominent corporations, academic institutions, government agencies, and non-profits working to increase women’s participation in information technology (IT).
+National Center for Women & Information Technology (NCWIT): A coalition of ~900 member organizations, who are prominent corporations, academic institutions, government agencies, and non-profits working to increase women’s participation in information technology (IT).

 The National Consortium for Graduate Degrees for Minorities in Engineering and Science, Inc.: Enhances value of nation’s human capital in engineering and science by increasing the participation of underrepresented minorities in graduate education.
 Offers financial support for graduate study, mentoring and professional development training, academic enhancement programs, and numerous publications and videotapes to aid students in preparing for graduate study.